Jewelry Blog

 • Antique Oval and Marquise Cuts

 These diamond shapes listed above may be old.
 Of course, the diamonds could be recent versions of the diamond shape.
-To be sure that the diamond (which conforms to the list) is antique, you will have to move on to technique 2.
+To be sure that the diamond (which conforms to the list) is antique, you must move on to technique 2.

 Modern Diamond Cuts